How do I download my certificate files?

-Can I install or use the third-party SSL certificates purchased here on Zencommerce platform?
+Can I install or use the third-party SSL certificates purchased here on the Zencommerce platform?

 Zencommerce allows third-party SSL certificate installs on the e-commerce stores hosted with them.
 Visit this link for details.
 Check with the Zencommerce support team on the web server details you need to provide before purchasing your certificate.
 After receiving your certificate files, you will need to send them to the Zencommerce support team to install it for your store.

-Can I install or use the third-party SSL certificates purchased here on Amazon AWS cloud hosting?
+Can I install or use the third-party SSL certificates purchased here on Amazon EC2 and AWS cloud hosting?

 Amazon AWS allows third-party SSL certificate installation.
 There are TWO ways to use third-party certificates on AWS:

-- Setup the certificate with its private key on the EC2 instance with the web server.
-In this method you would set it up following the instructions for the web server platform as mentioned above. (see How to install a SSL certificate above)
+- Setup the certificate with its private key on the Amazon EC2 instance with the web server.
+In this method, you would set it up following the instructions for the web server platform as mentioned above. (see How to install an SSL certificate above)